Bonfida/bonfida-dev-guide/src/05_Instruction_create.md

 ```

 In order to handle Params being a wrapped Pod in our Rust instruction bindings, we need to activate the `instruction_params_wrapped` feature.
-In the program `Cargo.toml`, edit the bonfida-utils dependency to :
+In the program `Cargo.toml`, edit the bonfida-utils dependency to:
 ```toml
 bonfida-utils = {version = 0.2, features = ["instruction_params_wrapped"]}
 ```

-Then in `instruction.rs`, update the `create` binding to :
+Then in `instruction.rs`, update the `create` binding to:

 ```rust,noplayground
 #[allow(missing_docs)]